Fumohouse/fumohouse_web/markdown/rules/contributor_agreement.md

 ---
-category: "policy"
+category: "rules"
 page: "contributor agreement"
 title: "Contributor Agreement"
 ---

-*Last modified: 5 May, 2022*
+*Last modified: 10 June, 2022*

 This page lays out a few guidelines about your contributions to Fumohouse - options which you have, and things which have been decided for you.
-You should read and understand the contents of this page which apply to you, and ask questions if you need to.

-If you do not agree with any part of this page, you should contact me about it.
+If you do not agree with or do not understand any part of this page, you should contact me about it.
 In the meantime, you should not submit your contribution.

 ## For all contributions